Top 10 Things to do in Paris for Foodies

 3. Discover the Art of Wine Tasting

-Head to the 12th arrondissement of Paris and discover the art of wine tasting on a tour led by an experienced guide.
-Learn about the long history of winemaking in France and how vin has become intertwined with French and Parisian culture.
-During the tour you’ll visit a classic Paris wine bar and a bistro where you’ll sample white and red wines from various regions of France.
-Your guide will lead you through the subtle flavors of each selection and you’ll be challenged to pair them with gourmet cheeses and charcuterie.
-The tour wraps up at a traditional wine cave where you can put your skills of interpreting French wine labels to the test.
-For more information or to book the wine tasting tour, emails us at firstname.lastname@example.org.
+Discover the art of wine tasting on a tour led by an experienced guide.
+Learn about the long history of winemaking in France and how it has become intertwined with French and Parisian culture.
+You can visit a classic Paris wine bar and sample white and red wines from various regions of France.
+Your guide will lead you through the subtle flavors of each selection, giving you the experience and depth of knowledge to really enjoy and savour each sip and impress your friends at your next dinner party.

 4. Try 5 Different Kinds of Escargot at Pont de l'Alma Market